danm0e/react-training-presentation/slides/3-0-React/0-1-Intro-React.md

 ---

-- Session 1 - React: The Basics <span class="andlogo fragment">←</span>
+## Session 1
-- Session 2 - React: Digging Deeper
+#### React: The Basics<!-- .element: class="fragment" -->

+Note:
+- This is session 1 of 2 parts
+- We're going to cover some basics of the whats and the whys
+- As well as going over some of the key mechanics of how React works under the hood

 ---

 ### Learning Agreement

 - Stay focused, cameras on <!-- .element: class="fragment" -->
-- We are going to be coding <!-- .element: class="fragment" -->
+- We are going to be looking at code <!-- .element: class="fragment" -->
 - No question is a silly question <!-- .element: class="fragment" -->

 ...so please ask a question whenever you like<!-- .element: class="fragment" -->

+Note:
+ - Helps me know I'm not alone
+ - I understand there maybe some people here that do not code, so please...
+ - If there is any point where I have gone to fast or you would like some clarity on something, please ask

 ---